 |Sunscreen should always be the last step of your (daytime) skincare routine.
 We all know the damage sunlight does to our skin.
 It is the #1 cause of premature aging and you can never start too soon with using sunscreen.
 Make sure you use a broad spectrum (protection against UVA and UVB) sunscreen with an SPF of at least 30, suitable for your skin type, and loaded with antioxidants.
 Apply sunscreens 15-30 min before you go outside.|

-Sheet masks are another brilliant Korean inventions.
+Sheet masks are another brilliant Korean skincare invention.
 Sheet masks are literally ‘sheets’ that are soaked in an essence full of skin beneficial ingredients, such as vitamins, antioxidants, hyaluronic acid, ceramides, etc. You leave them on for 15-30 minutes, and then remove the sheet and pat the remaining essence into your skin.
 They’re like convenient facials for at home.
 Use a sheet mask 1-2x a week after cleansing and toning, before moisturizing to enhance your skincare routine.

 |Dead skin cells can build up on our skin and congest our skin and clog our pores, leading to breakouts and dull skin.
 We can help our skin remove the buildup of dead cells and reveal the beautiful, soft, hydrated skin that hides underneath with exfoliants.
 There are 2 types of exfoliants: physical and chemical exfoliants.|

 - Physical exfoliants exfoliate the skin with the use of small grains or ground up nuts.
 By rubbing the material against your skin, you can buff away dead skin cells, and reveal new skin.